njacobsonlab/Pretrained-Actigraphy-Transformer/README.md

 <details>
 <summary><strong>Can I use GPUs / can I locally fine-tune PAT?</strong></summary>
 Absolutely!
-While GPUs are supported, TPUs (accessible via Colab) are recommended as they are often faster and more cost-effective.

- ## ⚠️ **ANNOUNCEMENT (as of 13 January 2025 Colab Update): GPUs are recommended over TPUs for fine-tuning PAT**
+⚠️ **ANNOUNCEMENT (as of 13 January 2025 Colab Update): GPUs are recommended over TPUs for fine-tuning PAT**
 - **GPUs:**
   - Fully compatible with PAT.
   - On Colab, GPUs may be slower than TPUs but are more reliable.